FRRouting/frr/doc/user/pimv6.rst

 .. clicmd:: keep-alive-timer (1-65535)
    :daemon: pimv6

-   Modify the time out value for a S,G flow from 1-65535 seconds.
+   Modify the timeout value for an S,G flow from 1-65535 seconds.
 If choosing a value below 31 seconds be aware that some hardware platforms cannot see data flowing in better than 30 second chunks.
-This command is vrf aware, to configure for a vrf, specify the vrf in the router pim6 block.
+This command is VRF-aware.

 .. clicmd:: packets (1-255)
    :daemon: pimv6